 We recommend that you use our Smartphone App so that you can keep up-to-date at all times.

-This brings the latest news, photos and videos, as well as information on our products like technical data, manuals and service instructions directly to your smartphone or tablet.
+This brings the latest news, photos and videos, as well as information on our products directly to your smartphone or tablet.